Richard Staniforth – Professional Dry Stone Waller – full time

 - working with young people, including those academically disadvantaged

-I trained with a great team – South Wales DSWA and with Cotswold Conservation in Burford, Gloucestershire.
-The DSWA is undertaking long term restoration in Brecon Beacons National Park (Libanus).
-In 2018 we replaced a 6 foot retaining wall above Aberfan near Merthyr Tydfil as part of a Cadw approved Longhouse restoration project.
-I have worked on Cotswold stone projects in Stroud and Dyrham Park, National Trust.
+I continue to train – gaining initial qualification with a great team – South Wales DSWA and with Cotswold Conservation in Burford, Gloucestershire.
+The DSWA continues to undertake long term restoration in Brecon Beacons National Park (Libanus).
+In 2018 we replaced a 6 foot high retaining wall above Aberfan near Merthyr Tydfil as part of a Cadw approved Longhouse restoration project.
+I have worked on Cotswold stone projects in Stroud and Dyrham Park for the National Trust.

 Working with Ken Young and SW DSWA volunteers we built a refuge for ex-Afghanistan soldiers on Mynydd Yslwyn above Blackwood.